Sister Michaela Galvin

 In 2000, Michaela came home to the Woods and volunteered as a companion to sisters on their visits to doctors, where her attentive ear helped them formulate questions and understand instructions.
 When she herself transitioned to health care, she continued her ministry of gathering the news and keeping others informed via a lively phone circuit until her hearing declined to the point that she discouraged visitors.

 Sister Ruth Ellen Doane told me that she and Michaela shared the same birthday and that when Michaela turned 90, she told her she planned to die at 92 as that seemed a good age to die.
 When the 92nd birthday came round, Ruth Ellen asked her if this would be the year.
 “No, I’m shooting for 100.
 You don’t get much attention if you die at 92.”

 Well, Michaela, you made it to 94 and you definitely have our attention for a Sister of Providence life well lived.

 The Wake in was the Church of the Immaculate Conception on Friday, May 24, beginning at 9 a.m., with the commentary at 11 a.m.
 The Mass of Christian Burial, with Reverend Daniel R. Hopcus presiding, immediately followed the commentary.
 Burial was in the cemetery of the Sisters of Providence.
 The DeBaun Funeral Homes and Crematory assisted with arrangements.

-Memorial contributions may be made to the Sisters of Providence, 1 Sisters of Providence, Saint Mary-of-the-Woods, Indiana, 47876.
+Memorial contributions in Sister Michaela’s honor may be made to the Sisters of Providence of Saint Mary-of-the-Woods.

 We welcome you to share your memories of Sister Michaela in the comment section below.